The Scout (play)

 The Scout is a melodrama by Alfred Dampier and Garnet Walch set in the American west.

-The play came about in part because of the tremendous success Dampier had with his production of The Miner's Right.
+The play came about in part because of the success Dampier had with his production of The Miner's Right.
 He decided to construct a play where he would feature W.F.
 Carver and his Wild America Troupe into a dramatic story.
 Carver would play himself and the production would feature a hughe water tank, 12 x 3 metres, featuring real ducks, Indians padding canoes and stunts involving horses.

 The original production starred Lily Dampier alongside Carver, and was a considerable success.